qiy-chen/Museum-Project-2022/Quality-Assurance-Documentation.md

 # Plan

 We plan to do white-box testing for the unit tests and integration tests.
+Our unit tests check if service methods work, using a test stub.
+The test stub is a Mock repository which returns expected outputs when prompted by the service methods.

 #### For each unit test